Chpetrou/ArtOS-Arm/README.md

 # ArtOS-Arm
-ArtOS, a new Operating System made for the ARM architecture.
+ArtOS, a new Operating System - Kernel made for the ARM architecture.